 One way that many companies roll out their wellness programs is with an onsite health and wellness fair for employees and their families.
 Work with local vendors to participate, and include a wide variety of wellness interests to make this a successful event.
-Timing for a wellness event?
+Time the wellness event around certain dates.
 Schedule one at least two months before the annual open enrollment period.

 While your wellness fair will be a fun event, it’s no substitute for year-round education and promotion of your wellness program.
 Make it a part of your corporate culture with ongoing incentives for employees to take steps to better their health.
 Host walking and running clubs, have an area on campus for fitness and de-stressing and create marketing around the idea of wellness at work.